StereoNinja/StereoNinja/README.md

 ### I want to build one!
 Where is the BOM etc?

 Hang on for a bit longer.
-We are preparing the first release for summer 2021.
+We are preparing the first release.
 We will have a BOM and all the design files you need by then.

 ### Do I need a 3D monitor?